freevo/kaa-base/doc/notifier/threads.rst

      print "Thread returned", result

-The @kaa.threaded decorator also supports a async kwarg, which is by default True.
+The threaded decorator also supports a async kwarg, which is by default True.
 When True, the decorated function returns an InProgress object.
 When False, however, invocation of the function blocks until the decorated function completes, and its return value is passed